graphile/crystal/utils/website/graphile-config/library-authors.md

   "someAction",
   { someParameter: 42 }, // < `event` object
   async (event) => {
-    // Call the underlying method to perform the action.
     // Note: `event` will be the same object as above, but its contents may
     // have been modified by middlewares.
-    return await someAction(event.someParameter);
+    const { someParameter } = event;

+    // Call the underlying method to perform the action. return await someAction(someParameter);
   },
 );
 // The value of `result` should match the return value of `someAction(...)`